slam10s/may-madness/docs/2020-21/ncaam/matches/R1_21-22_UCSB_vs_PEPP.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Pepperdine should win 4 or more singles matches _84%_ of the time.
+- Pepperdine should win 4 or more singles matches *84%* of the time.
-- UC Santa Barbara should win 4 or more singles matches _3%_ of the time.
+- UC Santa Barbara should win 4 or more singles matches *3%* of the time.
-- The winner of the doubles point will decide the match the other _13%_ of the time.
+- The winner of the doubles point should decide the match the other *13%* of the time.
-- If Pepperdine wins the doubles point, their chances of winning the dual improve to _97%_.
+- If Pepperdine wins the doubles point, their chances of winning the dual improve to *97%*.
-- If UC Santa Barbara wins the doubles point, their chances of winning the dual improve to _16%_.
+- If UC Santa Barbara wins the doubles point, their chances of winning the dual improve to *16%*.

 ------